frappe/frappe_io/frappe_io/www/docs/user/en/guides/integration/google_contacts.md

 1. Creation of a Contacts in Frappe from Google Contacts
 	- All the Contacts present in Google Contacts will be synchronised in Frappe Framework.
 	- If any of the Google Contact have multiple Email Ids associated with them, new Contact will be created in Frappe for each Email Id.

-The synchronization module follows ERPNext's authorization rule: An event will be only synchronized if it is public or if the user is the owner.